Prakash2000rs/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 ![image](https://github.com/Prakash2000rs/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/assets/171836339/1f5558a7-45b9-4ba8-ad7c-6a3daee5ff44)

+INTRODUCTION:

-Youtube-Data-Harvesting-And-Warehousing YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
-SQL, and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.
+The YouTube Data Harvesting and Warehousing Project is designed to fetch data from YouTube using the Google API Client, store it in a MySQL database, and provide an interactive user interface for querying and visualizing the data using Streamlit.

+TABLE OF CONTENTS:

+Introduction Problem statement Features Technologies Used Installation Version Running of Installation Tools and Libraries Used Workflow

+PROBLEM STATEMENT :

+Create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
+Extracting data using Youtube API and then Transforming it to a relational database like MySQL.
+For getting various info about youtube channels.
+FEATURES:

+Data Collection:

+Harvest data from YouTube channels and videos using the Google API Client. _Data Storage:

+Store the collected data in a MySQL database.
+Data Analysis:

+-Perform various analytical queries on the data.

+Visualization:

+Visualize the data using Streamlit.
+User Interface:

+Interactive Streamlit interface for querying and viewing data.
+TECHNOLOGIES USED:

+1.Python

+2.MySQL

+3.YouTube Data API

+4.Streamlit

+5.Pandas

+INSTALLATION PACKAGES:

+*pip install google-api-python-client

+*pip install streamlit

+*pip install mysql.connector python

+*pip install streamlit

-TOOLS AND LIBRARIES USED: this project requires the following components:
+TOOLS AND LIBRARIES USED:

+STREAMLIT:

-STREAMLIT: Streamlit library was used to create a user-friendly UI that enables users to interact with the programme and carry out data retrieval and analysis operations.
+-Streamlit library was used to create a user-friendly UI. -It enables users to interact with the programme and carry out data retrieval and analysis operations.

+PYTHON:

-PYTHON: Python is a powerful programming language renowned for being easy to learn and understand.
-Python is the primary language employed in this project for the development of the complete application, including data retrieval, processing, analysis, and visualisation.
+-Python is a high level programming language. -Python is the primary language employed in this project for the development of the complete application, including data retrieval, processing, analysis, and visualisation.

-GOOGLE API CLIENT: The googleapiclient library in Python facilitates the communication with different Google APIs.
-Its primary purpose in this project is to interact with YouTube's Data API v3, allowing the retrieval of essential information like channel details, video specifics, and comments.
-By utilizing googleapiclient, developers can easily access and manipulate YouTube's extensive data resources through code.
-MYSQL: MYSQL is an open-source, advanced, and highly scalable database management system (DBMS) known for its reliability and extensive features.
-It provides a platform for storing and managing structured data, offering support for various data types and advanced SQL capabilities.

-YOUTUBE DATA SCRAPPING AND ITS ETHICAL PERSPECTIVE: When engaging in the scraping of YouTube content, it is crucial to approach it ethically and responsibly.
-Respecting YouTube's terms and conditions, obtaining appropriate authorization, and adhering to data protection regulations are fundamental considerations.
-The collected data must be handled responsibly, ensuring privacy, confidentiality, and preventing any form of misuse or misrepresentation.
-Furthermore, it is important to take into account the potential impact on the platform and its community, striving for a fair and sustainable scraping process.
-By following these ethical guidelines, we can uphold integrity while extracting valuable insights from YouTube data.

-REQUIRED LIBRARIES:

-1.googleapiclient.discovery

-2.streamlit

-3.mysql.connector

-4.pandas

-FEATURES: The following functions are available in the YouTube Data Harvesting and Warehousing application: Retrieval of channel and video data from YouTube using the YouTube API.
+GOOGLE API CLIENT:

+-The googleapiclient library communicat with different Google APIs.

+Google API is used to retrieve channel data,video data and comment data from Youtube.
+SQL (MySQL): -A relational database used as a data warehouse for storing migrated YouTube data.
+WORKFLOW:

+COLLECTION OF DATA:

+-Retreiving data from youtube channels using Youtube API key and gaining the information which we required from the channels.

+STORAGE OF DATA:
-Migration of data from the data lake to a SQL database for efficient querying and analysis.

-Search and retrieval of data from the SQL database using different search options.
+-Once the information is gained it all the store in MySql database.Migration of data to a SQL database for efficient querying and analysis.
+Search and retrieval of data from the SQL database.Support for handling multiple YouTube channels and managing their data.

+STREAMLIT DASHBOARD: -The above mentioned all informations are to be described in the Streamlit Dashboard and its functionalities to provide a user friendly interactions to visulaize the data